Soundproofing your walls is crucial to effectively soundproof any room.

-Stud walls are timber-framed walls which do not bear much weight but rather divide up space in your home (a bit like a permanent office room divider).
+Stud walls are timber-framed so they do not bear much weight but rather divide up space in your home (a bit like a permanent office room divider).

 They’re quick, easy and efficient to put together however they are not good at preventing noise from travelling through your home as they are usually hollow with no insulation.

-There are many different methods you can use to soundproof a stud wall, ranging from creating a room inside a room (this is meant to be the most effective method of soundproofing however it reduces the space inside your room so isn’t desirable for many people) to using soundproof paint or soundproof wallpaper (both of these are not particularly useful except for very low-level noise) or simple whacking on some soundproofing panels and leaving it at that.
+There are many different methods you can use, ranging from creating a room inside a room (this is meant to be the most effective method of soundproofing however it reduces the space inside your room so isn’t desirable for many people) to using soundproof paint or soundproof wallpaper (both of these are not particularly useful except for very low-level noise) or simple whacking on some soundproofing panels and leaving it at that.

-Our guide to turning your stud walls from echo chambers into impenetrable sound barriers won’t make your room a foot smaller but it is far more effective than just doing the bear minimum.
+Our guide to turning your stud walls from echo chambers into impenetrable sound barriers won’t make your room a foot smaller but it is far more effective than just doing the minimum.